vuejs/rfcs/active-rfcs/0000-reactivity-effect-scope.md

 ### Escaping Nested Scopes

-An option can be passed as the second parameters of `effectScope`, allowing nested scopes not be collect by its parent scopes.
+An option can be passed as the second parameters of `effectScope`, allowing nested scopes not to be collected by its parent scopes.
 The same behavior should apply to component's `setup()` scope.

 ```ts
 let nestedScope